KhartesViewer/khartes/README.md

 you can delete the node by pressing either of these two keys.
 As mentioned above, khartes does not have an "undo" function, so think carefully before doing this.

+* **v**: This hot key controls the visibility of the mesh that is overlaid on the data in the Fragment View.
+More precisely, it toggles the "visibility" setting of the current fragment; the distinction between a fragment being "active" and "visible" is an advanced topic discussed near the end of this tutorial.
+For now, think of `v` as meaning "visible".

+* **t**: This key turns on and off an advanced capability called "tracking cursors".

 asdf